TimurRybakov/ConfigurationRepository/src/ReloadableConfiguration/README.md

 ### Examples:

 The following sample explains how to define a configuration repository that is periodically reloaded to update it\`s configuration if provider data changes.
-A working example you may find in [ReloadableRepository.ParsableInMemory sample project on github](../../samples/ReloadableRepository.ParsableInMemory).
 ```csharp
 using ConfigurationRepository;
 using Microsoft.AspNetCore.Builder;